augustine-institute/aws-athena-query-federation/athena-jdbc/README.md

 # Performance tuning

-MySql and PostGreSql support native partitions.
+MariaDB, MySql and PostGreSql support native partitions.
 Athena's lambda connector can retrieve data from these partitions in parallel.
 We highly recommend native partitioning for retrieving huge datasets with uniform partition distribution.